- Posted June 8, 2014 by

 “A white house set like a dice on a rock already venerable with the scars of wind and water.”

-The road curves one more time bringing us to the seclusion of the picturesque Calami town with a handful of terracotta colored houses scattered on the green hill running up to the sky, tall cypresses shooting up with dignity their svelte cones to the endless blue.
-It’s lunchtime, and the heat has reached its peak, driving the holidaymakers under the tents of two taverns sitting right on the narrow string of the beach.
+Another road curve ends up in the seclusion of the Calami town.
+A handful of the terracotta colored houses and svelte cones of cypresses are scattered on the green hill running up to the sky.
+The heat has reached its peak, making the holidaymakers hiding under the tents of two taverns.
 Delicate heads of the young poppy flowers, bright scarlet and sunny yellow, spur from the ground right next to the blue wooden locker with the broken door.
-The heat is getting to me after the two kilometers walk from the bus stop and I change immediately into a bikini, slowly ducking in the water, waving my arms in panic as I’m sliding on the mossy fat pebbles.
+In the ransparent water little fishes snootily wiggling their tails among the stones clinging to each other.
+I change immediately into a bikini, slowly ducking in the water waving my arms as I’m sliding on the mossy pebbles.
 “Oh!
 Oh, no!
 Noooo!
 Ahhhh….!”.
 Ouch!
 Splash.
-And the water is so transparent I can see every stone on the bottom tidily clinging to its neighbors, with little fish snootily wiggling their tails.
+Cold water is refreshing, delicate and smooth, making me stroking energetically over its surface, and I emerge with body crunchy and sticky with salt.